 A CCTV system will be based around a DVR or digital video recorder.
 CCTV cameras are connected to the DVR using cables and there will be some ancillary items such as a power supply for the cameras.

 Our DVR recorders also support remote access over the internet.
 You need to connect the DVR to your internet router.
-This can be done either with a cable, a power bridge adapter which uses your electrical wiring or a wireless network point.
-Then wherever you are in the world you can view live footage from your cameras, see previously recorded footage, make back ups of important events and even make settings changes to the DVR.
+This can be done either with a cable, a power bridge adapter that uses your electrical wiring or a wireless network point.
+Then wherever you are in the world you can view live footage from your cameras, see previously recorded footage, make backups of important events and even make settings changes to the DVR.

 The cable from the DVR to the camera does 2 jobs.
-It transfers video from the camera back to the DVR and it supplies 12 volt power to the camera.
+It transfers video from the camera back to the DVR and it supplies 12-volt power to the camera.
 Video connection is via a BNC connector.
 If you are using CAT5 cable then the BNC connector will be part of the video balun.
-12 volt power connections are 5.5mm jack plugs.
-At the camera end there is a DC plug, at the DVR end a DC socket into which the 12 volt power supply for the camera connects.
-For this reason you would normally locate the camera power supply next to the DVR unit.
-The DVR will be supplied with it's own 12 volt power supply.
+12-volt power connections are 5.5mm jack plugs.
+At the camera end, there is a DC plug, and at the DVR end a DC socket into which the 12-volt power supply for the camera connects.
+For this reason, you would normally locate the camera power supply next to the DVR unit.
+The DVR will be supplied with its own 12-volt power supply.